DTAlemayehu01/joycond/README.md

+Why fork: I was interested in maintaining a patched version of joycond until the maintainer adds in autopairing for pro controllers since the aur fork is out of date but had a pretty good pkgbuild file

 joycond is a linux daemon which uses the evdev devices provided by hid-nintendo (formerly known as hid-joycon) to implement joycon pairing.

 hid-nintendo is currently in review on the linux-input mailing list.
 The most recent patches are currently found at https://github.com/DanielOgorchock/linux